aniketedgaonkar/HeartDiseasePrediction/README.md

 Data Sources: Utilized heart data from Excel file to derive meaningful insights.
 ## Project Insights
 This project aims to predict the likelihood of heart disease based on various health parameters.<br>
 The dataset includes features such as age, cholesterol levels, blood pressure, and more.
-Logistic Regression was implemented as the primary model for classification, providing insights into the risk of heart disease.
+<br>Logistic Regression was implemented as the primary model for classification, providing insights into the risk of heart disease.